Main Content

 Getting Started

-To open the example livescript and directory which contains the Simulink project file, first run openExample('uav/CustomizeVTOLConfigurationForYourApplicationExample') in the command window.
+To open the example live script and the directory that contains the Simulink® project file, first run openExample('uav/CustomizeVTOLConfigurationForYourApplicationExample') in the Command Window.

 You must open the VTOLRefApp.prj project file to access the Simulink model, supporting files, and project shorcuts that this example uses.

-To set up the aircraft plant model and base controller, click the Getting Started button in the project shortcuts or run the setupPlant helper function.
+To set up the aircraft plant model and base controller, click the Set up Plant button in the project shortcuts or run the setupPlant helper function.

 Initialized VTOL model.